The Office Actor Mark York Dead at 55 - E! Online

 The Office is mourning the loss of one of their co-workers.

-According to an obituary, 55-year-old actor Mark York died in a Miami, Fla. hospital on Wednesday, May 19, following "a brief and unexpected illness."
+According to an obituary, 55-year-old actor Mark York died in a Miami, Ohio hospital on Wednesday, May 19, following "a brief and unexpected illness."

 York previously appeared in the early seasons of The Office as the character Billy Merchant, who owned the Scranton Business Park building where Dunder Mifflin's offices were located.
 He last acted on the show in the season five episode "Dream Team," in which Michael (Steve Carell) rents a storage closet to serve as his office for the Michael Scott Paper Company.